arifulhaqueuc/python-multithreading-examples/README.md

 #### Target Audience
 Developers who already have a good understand of Python programming (version 2.x in particular for this repo) and would like to know in details about Python's Threading module.

-#### Purposes
+#### Purpose(s)
 This repository helps us understand different usage of Python's threading module with various requirements.

 #### What to expect
-After practicing in all given scripts at least couple of time would help Python's developers having a very solid understanding of Python's threading module, such as, how to write multithreaded Python appliation and/or scripts.
+Practicing all given scripts would help the developers to have a very solid understanding of Python's threading module, and to get an ability to implement Python multithreaded appliation quickly and effectively.

 #### Pre-requisites / Know Before You Go
   - Basic knowledge of Python Multithreading module and its built-in functions